Conditions We treat

 Scoliosis is an abnormal sideways curvature of the spine, often forming an “S” or “C” shape when viewed from behind.
 While mild curves may cause few symptoms, more significant curvature can affect posture, balance, and nerve function.

-Scoliosis can occur in children, teens, and adults, and the cause varies by age and type.
+It can occur in children, teens, and adults, and the cause varies by age and type.

 What Causes it?